-We update and monitor our accounts during business hours, Monday to Friday 9am – 5pm (South Australian time).
-Our social media channels may be operated for longer hours during major power interruptions, a crisis or severe weather to communicate outage response updates and improve our ability to respond to queries.
+We update and monitor our accounts during business hours (Monday to Friday 9am – 5pm South Australian time).
+Our social media channels may be monitored outside of these hours during major power interruptions, a crisis or severe weather to share outage response updates and respond to queries.

 Our official social media channels include:

 All comments are reviewed and subject to the following ‘house rules’.

 1. Sometimes we will have to moderate the content

 We welcome all feedback, both positive and negative but it will sometimes be necessary to moderate (review, approve or remove) content without your prior agreement.
 The decision to moderate content will be at SA Power Networks’ absolute discretion but may be based on several factors including, but not limited to: